wistia/nsq-ruby/README.md

 # TODO

+- fix
+  - issue where message is getting requeued for consumer_with_shaky_connections_spec

 - test
   - what happens when you connect to nsqlookupd instead of nsqd?

 - feature
-  - should consumer and producer raise an error on construction when they fail to connect?
   - should we take messages out of the queue when a connection dies?
-  - mechanism to write and wait for ok response (for connecting and subscribing?)
+  - mechanism to write and wait for ok response (for connecting, indentifying, and subscribing?)

 - api
   - should we have a nicer api instead of: consumer.messages.pop?